Skip to main content

 }

-Here region is the pool in which the cluster resides.
+Here region is the pool where the cluster is located.

 4. Grant the user access to the database